 The Company purchases a significant amount of its merchandise with U.S. dollars and as such significant volatility in the U.S. dollar vis-à-vis the Canadian dollar can have an adverse impact on the Company's gross margin.
 The Company has a variety of alternatives that it considers to manage its foreign currency exposure on cash flows related to these purchases.
-These include, but are not limited to, various styles of foreign currency option or forward contracts, not to exceed twelve months, and spot rate purchases.
+These include, but are not limited to, various styles of foreign currency option or forward contracts, normally not to exceed twelve months, and spot rate purchases.
 A foreign currency option contract represents an option or obligation to buy a foreign currency from a counterparty.
-A forward foreign exchange contract is a contractual agreement to buy or sell a specified currency at a specific price and date in the future.
-Effective in the fourth quarter of fiscal 2015, the Company entered into certain qualifying foreign exchange contracts that it designated as cash flow hedging instruments.
+A foreign currency forward contract is a contractual agreement to buy or sell a specified currency at a specific price and date in the future.
+The Company enters into certain qualifying foreign exchange contracts that it designated as cash flow hedging instruments.
 This has resulted in mark-to-market foreign exchange adjustments, for qualifying hedged instruments, being recorded as a component of other comprehensive income.
-The outstanding contracts and the majority of foreign exchange contracts that were settled during fiscal 2016 were designated as cash flow hedges and qualified for hedge accounting.
+The foreign exchange contracts that were settled during the fiscal 2018 were designated as cash flow hedges and qualified for hedge accounting.
 The underlying risk of the foreign exchange contracts is identical to the hedged risk, and accordingly the Company established a ratio of 1:1 for all foreign exchange hedges.

-The Company has performed a sensitivity analysis on its U.S. dollar denominated financial instruments, which consist principally of cash and cash equivalents of \$12.8 million and trade payables of \$26.1 million to determine how a change in the U.S. dollar exchange rate would impact net earnings.
-On January 30, 2016, a 5% rise or fall in the Canadian dollar against the U.S. dollar, assuming that all other variables, in particular interest rates, had remained the same, would have resulted in a \$0.9 million increase or decrease, respectively, in the Company's net earnings for the year ended January 30, 2016.
+The Company has performed a sensitivity analysis on its U.S. dollar denominated financial instruments, which consist principally of cash and cash equivalents of \$16.2 million and trade payables of \$43.4 million to determine how a change in the U.S. dollar exchange rate would impact net earnings.
+On February 3, 2018, a 5% rise or fall in the Canadian dollar against the U.S. dollar, assuming that all other variables, in particular interest rates, had remained the same, would have resulted in a \$1.6 million increase or decrease, respectively, in the Company's net earnings for fiscal 2018.

 The Company has performed a sensitivity analysis on its derivative financial instruments (which are all designated as cash flow hedges), to determine how a change in the U.S. dollar exchange rate would impact other comprehensive income.
-On January 30, 2016, a 5% rise or fall in the Canadian dollar against the U.S. dollar, assuming that all other variables had remained the same, would have resulted in a \$8.6 million decrease or increase in the Company's other comprehensive income for the year ended January 30, 2016.
+On February 3, 2018, a 5% rise or fall in the Canadian dollar against the U.S. dollar, assuming that all other variables had remained the same, would have resulted in a \$9.2 million decrease or increase, respectively, in the Company's other comprehensive income for fiscal 2018.